🔏 Data Security Document

 • Employee workstations are required to have strong passwords, full-disk encryption, and automatic screen-lock.

-• Atobi's Password Policy requires that employees use strong, unique passwords for all systems used and that additional measures such as 2-factor authentication are applied when possible.
+• Atobi's Password Policy requires that employees use strong, unique passwords for all systems used and that additional measures, such as 2-factor authentication, are applied when possible.

 • Information classification policies, together with documented information and asset handling procedures, ensure confidentiality, integrity, and availability of sensitive information.